Minivera/go-lander/README.md

 When a context provider redefines the context, only the descendants of that component see the new value.
 Other components in the tree will see the previous value in the context.

-GO-lander's context is global to the tree and is a pointer, thus any change to a context value in the tree will affect all components, regardless of their location.
+Lander's context is global to the tree and is a pointer, thus any change to a context value in the tree will affect all components, regardless of their location.
 The tree is visited in order, so this behavior is predictable.
-Taking the same example as above, but rewriting it in GO-lander, the context would behave as described below.
+Taking the same example as above, but rewriting it in Lander, the context would behave as described below.

 ```
-# In GO-lander, the context is a pointer that always points to the same value regardless of positions
+# In Lander, the context is a pointer that always points to the same value regardless of positions
 App
 | Some context provider -> Provides context value "foo"
 | | Some child component with provider -> Consumes context value "foo", Provides context value "bar"